Experimenting with Different Chunking Strategies via LangChain

 Here’s what the entire output looks like.
 Now let’s take a peek into individual outputs.
 Remember that our chosen example question is: "What makes a distinguished engineer?"

-Chunk length 32, chunk overlap 4
+Length 32, overlap 4

 Okay so from this, we can clearly see that 32 is too short.
-This is entirely useless.
+This sentence is entirely useless.
 “Is a Distinguished Engineer” is the most circular reasoning possible.

-Chunk length 64, chunk overlap 8
+Length 64, overlap 8

 64 and 8 isn’t much better from the start.
 It does give us an example of a distinguished engineer though.
 Werner Vogels, CTO of Amazon.

-Chunk length 128, chunk overlap 16
+Length 128, overlap 16

 At 128, we start to see more complete sentences.
-Less “engineer.” type responses.
+Less “engineer.” type words and responses.
 This is not bad, it manages to extract the piece about Werner Vogel and “Has achieved noteworthy technical, professional accomplishments while working as an engineer.”
 The last entry is actually from the principal engineer section.

 and \n